Applying for Development Assistance

 Based upon assessment of a nation's resources and representation, each nation is categorised in one of four tiers.
 The least well-resourced and represented nations are placed in Tier 1 and are eligible for all forms of ITF development support.
 Tier 2 nations are also eligible to apply for all ITF grants, initiatives and programmes.
 Tier 3 and 4 nations are assessed to have a greater degree of tennis maturity and lower requirement for development support.

-Tier 1: Albania, Armenia, Azerbaijan, Bosnia & Herzegovina, Bulgaria, Georgia, Kosovo, FYR Macedonia, Moldova, Montenegro
+Tier 1: Albania, Armenia, Azerbaijan, Bosnia & Herzegovina, Bulgaria, Georgia, Kosovo, FYR Macedonia, Moldova, Montenegro, Turkey

-Tier 2: Andorra, Austria, Cyprus, Denmark, Estonia, Finland, Greece, Hungary, Iceland, Ireland, Israel, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta Monaco, Norway, Poland, Portugal, San Marino, Slovenia, Sweden, Turkey
+Tier 2: Andorra, Cyprus, Denmark, Estonia, Finland, Greece, Hungary, Iceland, Ireland, Israel, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Norway, Poland, Portugal, San Marino, Slovenia, Sweden

-Tier 4: Belgium, Croatia, Czech republic, France, Germany, Great Britain, Italy, Netherlands, Slovakia, Spain, Switzerland, Russia, Serbia
+Tier 4: Belgium, Czech Republic, France, Germany, Great Britain, Italy, Netherlands, Spain, Switzerland, Russia